Kickin' Since 1940

 Dr. Masters brought Miss Gussie Nell Davis to Kilgore College to create something special.
 Her creation and gift to the world were the Kilgore College Rangerettes!
 The first group of its kind in the world, the Rangerettes brought "show business" to the football gridiron.
 Miss Davis' team took to the field during the 1940 football season, pioneering the field of dancing drill teams now seen across the nation.
 Miss Davis retired in 1979, and passed away on December 21, 1993.

 The first assistant director of the Rangerettes was Peggy Crowder.
 Miss Crowder was a Rangerette in the 1940s, and later returned to Kilgore College as Dr. Peggy Coghlan, the Vice-President of Instruction and Chief Academic Officer.
-The creator of the "Stomp", Dr. Coghlan retired from the college 1996.
+The creator of the "Stomp", Dr. Coghlan retired from the college 1996 and lives in Longview.

 Barbara "Pill" Harmon was the second assistant director.
 She is retired and resides in Kilgore.